Cypress Cone

 Safety & interactions

-• cypress essential oil is for external and aromatherapy use; internal consumption of the concentrated oil is broadly cautioned against
+- Route matters: cypress essential oil is intended for aromatherapy and properly diluted topical use; internal consumption of the concentrated oil is broadly cautioned against, and a traditional cone decoction is a different, less concentrated preparation than the oil.

 Who should be cautious